carabina/DCLocalNotification/README.md

-**DCLocalNotification** DCLocalNotification allow you to create a local notification in a easy way:
+**DCLocalNotification** DCLocalNotification allow you to create a local notification in a easy way.